 a.
 Before Entering an Investigation Site.
-Inspectors must visually inspect AAIS PPE prior to entering an aircraft accident investigation site.
+Employees must visually inspect AAIS PPE prior to entering an aircraft accident investigation site.
 Never assume that AAIS PPE is safe for use without an inspection.

 b.
 PPE Inspection Checklist.
-Appendix D, Personal Protective Equipment (PPE) Inspection Checklist, includes an inspection checklist for aircraft accident investigation go-kit PPE, and provides a concise checklist for AFS inspectors to use prior to deploying on aircraft accident investigations to ensure that PPE is functional and safe to use.
+Appendix D, Personal Protective Equipment (PPE) Inspection Checklist, includes an inspection checklist for aircraft accident investigation go-kit PPE, and provides a concise checklist for AIR employees to use prior to deploying on aircraft accident investigations to ensure that PPE is functional and safe to use.
+A copy of the checklist should be kept with the go-kit.